Skip to Main Content

 The following is an excerpt from Kent’s best-selling book Wild Feminine: Finding Power, Spirit, and Joy in the Female Body and includes all the details on how and why to give yourself a feel-good (but not that good) vaginal massage.

-How Massage Can Help a Tight Pelvic Floor
+How Massage Can Loosen Pelvic Floor Muscles

 Your pelvic floor muscles play a key role in your body’s overall structural support system, bladder and bowel function, and ability to experience sexual pleasure.
 All of these functions become inhibited by pelvic tension, which can be released with vaginal massage.